 (b) if the tenant makes a further request — the landlord and the tenant must follow the process set out in clause 6 in relation to that request.

-(4) If the rent relief provided under a variation to a small commercial lease, or an agreement, referred to in clause 8 has ended before the end of the emergency period, an eligible tenant in relation to the small commercial lease may, during the emergency period, make a further request for rent relief to the landlord under clause 5.
+(4) If the rent relief provided under a variation to a small commercial lease, or an agreement, referred to in clause 8 has ended before the end of the emergency period, an eligible tenant in relation to the small commercial lease may make a further request for rent relief to the landlord under clause 5.

 [Clause 10 amended: SL 2020/176 r.
-12.]
+12; SL 2021/28 r.
+8.]

 Division 4 — Principles applying to outgoings and other expenses